 Park Toronto’s globally significant Black Oak savanna, to inform fire reintroduction practices underway in the park.
 We found that fires occurred at least every 30 years across the savanna in the immediate pre-settlement and concurrent settlement period.

 I aim to share my enthusiasm for ecosystem ecology in my teaching.
 This has led me to build a series of Virtual and Augmented Field trips in alpine herb and mid-latitude forest ecosystems.
 These trips bring the field to the student (Virtual) and the student to the field (Augmented) and inform my own research about ongoing changes in these ecosystems.
 Have a look at the tours posted on this website.
 I welcome any feedback.
 Enjoy!

-Holly Denson-Camp is a fifth-year undergraduate student pursuing a BA in Geography (Environment & Sustainability).
+Holly Denson-Camp (TLEF project; Climate Action Committee Intern).
+Holly graduated from Geography (BA Environment & Sustainability).
 She is passionate about biogeography, Indigenous-led conservation strategies, and climate change communication.
-In her spare time, Holly is the president of the Geography Students’ Association and an avid lover of thrifting, painting and ocean swimming.
+Holly was Geography Students’ Association President (2022-3) and loves thrifting, painting and ocean swimming.

-2020-21: Undergraduate: Meghan Little, BA; Angela Liu, BA; Samantha Loo, BA (work on interactive H5P webpages for course instruction; and Historical Karakoram Storymap and DEM (Liu)
+2020-21: Undergraduate: Meghan Little, BA; Angela Liu, BA; Samantha Loo, BA (work on interactive H5P webpages for course instruction; and Historical Karakoram Storymap and DEM (Liu); Graduate: Kevin Pierce, PhD.

 2019-20: Kelly Hurley, BA; Emily Ballon, BSc., Mariana Garcia, BA